robsontenorio/vue-api-query/README.md

 Just extends from your base model... and done!

 It automatically pluralizes based on class name.
-So the the REST API base resource for `User` class would be `/users`.
+So REST API base resource for `User` class would be `/users`.

 **models/User.js**